tsyber1an/entgo-example/README.md

 }
 ```

-Let alone to have `Fields` is good, so next step of using `Ent` lib, would be to generate `Ent` files called `Ent`'s templates. they will be based on our defined schemas.
-To do so, we need first to install codegen tool (if you have already have it):
+Let alone to have `Fields` is good, so next step of using `Ent` lib, would be to generate `Ent` files called `Ent`'s templates.
+They will be based on our defined schemas.
+To do so, we need first to install codegen tool (if you haven't got it already):
 ```bash
 go get entgo.io/ent/cmd/ent
 ```

-after you got a tool, time to generate you first template:
+After you got a tool, time to generate you first template:
 ```bash
 go run entgo.io/ent/cmd/ent init Player
 ```

-the `init` command will create a folder `ent` which will contain:
+The `init` command will create a folder `ent` which will contain:
 ```
 ./ent
     schema/